crossmeta/cxfuse/README.md

 ## Build Environments

-Uses standard Microsoft Build environment and Compilers.
+Uses standard Microsoft DDK Build environment that comes with compiler and necessary header files.
+No need to install Visual Studio Compiler.
 The most convenient way is to use the Microsoft DDK build environment.

 Install Microsoft DDK 7.1 and start command shell with DDK build environment set to i386.